Your state's best all-you-can-eat brunch

 Missouri: V's Italiano Ristorante, Independence

 Another epic Italian weekend brunch, the Sunday Champagne brunch at V’s Italiano Ristorante will have you feeling like a guest at an Italian wedding.
-The options are vast, but we suggest checking out some of the pasta dishes; there's everything from stuffed pasta shells and chicken pomodori to cajun shrimp tortellini alfredo.
+The options are vast, but we suggest checking out some of the pasta dishes; there's everything from stuffed pasta shells and chicken pomodoro to Cajun shrimp tortellini Alfredo.
 Tasty desserts like Italian rum cake and bread pudding are also on offer.
-Plus, there’s unlimited fruit juice and Champagne to wash it all down with.

 Montana: Frontier Cafe, Stevensville

 The best brunch buffet in the Bitterroot Valley can be found on Sunday mornings at the family-run Frontier Cafe, a local favorite that’s been around since the 1990s.
-Foodwise, the highlight is the classic biscuits and gravy.
-But the real pull is how the staff care about what they do.
-Customers comment on how fresh all the food is, and how good the chef is at topping it up.
+Customers comment on how fresh all the food is and how good the chef is at topping it up, with the classic biscuits and gravy being the standout dish for many.
+The staff meanwhile have a reputation for being wonderfully attentive.

 Nebraska: Upstream Brewing Company, Omaha

-You can go à la carte at Upstream Brewing Company, but with an extensive brunch buffet for less than $20, why not go all out?
+You can go à la carte at Upstream Brewing Company, but with an extensive, reasonably priced brunch buffet, why not go all out?
 The spread includes carving stations, omelets, plenty of potatoes, scrambled eggs, bacon, and bread pudding French toast (the restaurant's specialty).
-If you'd like a drink to go along with your heaping plates, try one of the excellent craft beers on tap.
+If you'd like a drink to go along with your food, try one of the excellent craft beers on tap.

 Nevada: The Bacchanal Buffet at Caesars Palace, Las Vegas

-Las Vegas is known for its epic brunch buffets, and the poolside Bacchanal Buffet at the world-renowned Caesars Palace is the best of the best.
-It displays a huge variety of cuisines, and has a dedicated seafood area where you can pile your plate with as much shrimp cocktail as you'd like.
+Las Vegas is known for its epic brunch buffets and the poolside Bacchanal Buffet at the world-renowned Caesars Palace is the best of the best.
+It features a huge variety of cuisines, as well as a dedicated seafood area where you can pile your plate with as much shrimp cocktail as you like.
 Oh, and there's a pancake and waffle bar, carved meats, sushi, and dim sum on offer too.
 But be warned: luxury at this level doesn’t come cheap.

 New Hampshire: The Old Salt at Lamie's Inn, Hampton